Regarding Atrocity: Photography, Memory, and Representation, June 12–23

 Exploring the Plight and Path of Jewish Refugees, Survivors, and Displaced Persons, July 23–August 3

 The Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies and the Skirball Department of Hebrew and Judaic Studies at New York University organized a two-week workshop for advanced doctoral candidates and recent PhDs.
 The workshop aimed to advance participants’ proposed research projects through both sustained engagement with archival resources in New York and Washington, DC, and intensive workshop discussion among participants, workshop leaders, and other invited respondents.
 The workshop was held on successive weeks in New York City and Washington, DC, and led by David Engel, professor of Hebrew and Judaic studies, professor of history, Maurice R. and Corinne P. Greenberg Chair of Holocaust Studies, and chair of the Skirball department of Hebrew and Judaic studies at New York University; Michael Brenner, chair of Jewish history and culture at Ludwig-Maximilians-Universität München; and Alexandra Garbarini, associate professor of history and chair of the Jewish studies program at Williams College.
 Daily sessions comprised both archival research and presentation and discussion of the participants’ work.

 Holocaust Memory in East Central Europe, July 30–August 10

 Although often overlooked in the history of the Communist period, Jewish and Romani survivors in East Central Europe pursued a variety of strategies to memorialize the Holocaust and to cope with its aftermath.
-This workshop will explore this history in Hungary, Czechoslovakia, and Poland, and analyze it in a comparative perspective.
-Participants will examine several intertwined themes, including the continuities in antisemitic and anti-gypsy sentiment from the interwar through the Communist period, postwar retribution and restitution, survival techniques during and after the Holocaust, the marginalization of Romani victims in public memorials and restitution, and the transmission of Holocaust memory from one generation to the next in survivor families.
+This workshop explored this history in Hungary, Czechoslovakia, and Poland, and analyzed it in a comparative perspective.
+Participants examined several intertwined themes, including the continuities in antisemitic and anti-Gypsy sentiment from the interwar through the Communist period, postwar retribution and restitution, survival techniques during and after the Holocaust, the marginalization of Romani victims in public memorials and restitution, and the transmission of Holocaust memory from one generation to the next in survivor families.

 New Sources on the Roman Catholic Church and the Holocaust, August 13–24